nexiality/documentation/release/nexial-core-v1.8.changelog.md

   - Restored remoteHost support
   - Implement `WrapsElement` by `Select` element wrapper (#6616)
   - Default the number of threads assigned to the server to 200, which is what it was in 3.13.0
-- code fix to prevent loading of web driver unnecessarily.
+- code fix to prevent unnecessary loading of web driver.

 ### [ws commands](../commands/ws)